This is a sweet story my Aunt Walda, who goes by the nickname Sam, shared with me. It’s from her childhood and offers some valuable lessons for us:

 “I still fill up with tears when I remember that incident, and I’m wiping tears from my eyes as I type this.
 Never underestimate your little acts of love, kindness, understanding, and forgiveness can have upon a young heart.
 I’m sure Sister Saint Hubert is enjoying her reward in heaven today.“

-I don’t know about you, but my aunt’s story makes teary-eyed every time I read it.
+I don’t know about you, but this sweet story makes me teary-eyed every time I read it.
 Such an important lesson learned about stealing and also how a kind person can steal our hearts and leave an everlasting impression.

 Did you ever steal when you were a child?
 If so, did you get caught and get in trouble?
 Parents, have you had to deal with this with your own children?
 I’d love to hear your thoughts.

 (A version of this story originally appeared in the Highland Community News in December 1999.)